emiliyan-rashev/cashier-app-final/README.md

-The following documentation describes how the cashier app works.
 1. The app’s main idea is each person in the building to register and pay their taxes through the app.
 2. First the admin is registered and after this, each user can register and start paying their taxes.
 3. The app also features 3 user roles: